cloud-gov/cg-site/_docs/technology/responsibilities.md

 App #3 is a Docker setup, where the customer is fully responsible for their Docker container and custom image.
 [Learn about this feature.]({{ site.baseurl }}{% link _docs/deployment/docker.md %})

-cloud.gov is always responsible for the following components at its platform level:
+Cloud.gov is always responsible for the following components at its platform level:

 * Operating system
 * Continuous monitoring